Cocoa, Florida: Industry

 Construction and retail trade are the two largest industries by employment in Cocoa as of 2017.
 In 2008, Kel-Tec CNC Industries, located in Cocoa, was the third-largest manufacturer of pistols in the United States.
-Cocoa has 1,381 registered businesses that include light manufacturing and industrial, retail and office businesses as of 2017.
+Cocoa has 1,381 registered businesses that include light manufacturing and industrial, retail, and office businesses as of 2017.
 Cocoa hosts one of the facilities building SpaceX Starship.

 Workforce

 In 2017, 9,633 persons were employed, with 84% having a high school education or higher.

 Tourism

 Tourism is high in the downtown historic business district.
 Cruise passenger tourists come from Port Canaveral on excursions or day trips.
-In addition, tourists are attracted to the historic sites and local attractions such as the Brevard Museum of History & Natural Science, the Eastern Florida State College Planetarium and Observatory, Historic Cocoa Village, Indian River Queen (excursion boat), Indian River Drive scenic by-pass, the Aladdin Theater, Historic Porcher House, and Riverfront Park.
+In addition, tourists are attracted to the historic sites and local attractions such as the Brevard Museum of History and Natural Science, the Eastern Florida State College Planetarium and Observatory, Historic Cocoa Village, Indian River Queen (excursion boat), Indian River Drive scenic by-pass, the Aladdin Theater, Historic Porcher House, and Riverfront Park.
 Historic Cocoa Village has shopping and two Golden Spoon award-winning restaurants, and boutiques.
 The city sponsors more than 50 special events each year.